michaelmendoza/nodestudio-view/README.md

 # Nodestudio View

-A simple dicom/raw data viewer with ROI/Segmenation tools
+A simple medical data viewer for dicom/raw data with ROI/Segmenation tools

+## Features

+- Loading dicom and raw data (from Siemens MRI scanner)
+- Can view data in 2D, 3D View, and Lightbox modes
+- Allows for viewing slices in N-dim dataset
+- Simple ROI tools for manual segmentation of images
+- Control Pan/Zoom/ROI select with Left Mouse.
+Right mouse to switch options.

-# TODO:
+### TODO:

 * [x] Ability to switch between 2D and Lightbox modes
 * [x] ROI Persisiece between data switch